cirofabianbermudez/01_simple_adder_uvm/README.md

 2. Make sure you have `-lca -debug_access+all+reverse -kdb +vcs+vcdpluson` in your flags

 ## Advanced Agent

-Sometimes the agent does not need to have a driver and a sequencer the only thing you need is to monitor, when this happens the agent is a pasive agent, otherwise it is active. to acomplish that you can use a configuration object.
+Sometimes the agent does not need to have a driver and a sequencer if the only thing you need is to monitor the DUT, when this happens the agent is a pasive agent, otherwise it is active.
+To acomplish that you can use a configuration object.

 1. Create a `adder_config.sv` in the `vrf/uvm/uvcs/adder_uvc` directory
 	1. Create a class `adder_config` that extends `uvm_object`